Gamecocks in pro baseball

 Evan Beal, RHP, Double-A NW Arkansas (Kansas City)

-Hitting .247 with three doubles, a triple and seven RBIs in 21 games.
+Hitting .235 with four doubles, one triple and 11 RBIs in 25 games.
+Has two stolen bases.

 Tanner English, OF, Double-A Chattanooga (Minnesota)

-Hitting .098 with two RBIs and five stolen bases in 16 games.
+Hitting .085 with two doubles and three RBIs in 18 games.
+Has five stolen bases.

 Grayson Greiner, C, Double-A Erie (Detroit)